mpetrak/jauthenticator/README.txt

 Can be used as a alternative to Google Authenticator mobile apps (iOS, Android).

 How to run:
-1. Checkout / download from GitLab.
+1. Checkout / download from GitHub
 2. cd to app folder
 3. java -jar JAuthenticator.jar
 4. Insert secret code